tales-aparecida/linux/Documentation/dev-tools/kunit/start.rst

 This page contains an overview of the kunit_tool and KUnit framework, teaching how to run existing tests and then how to write a simple test case, and covers common problems users face when using KUnit for the first time.
-It is recommended that the reader had compiled the Kernel at least once before.

 Installing Dependencies
 =======================